thenoseman/vim_config/README.markdown

 Clone this repository to your HD and don't forget to `git submodule init && git submodule update` to make it work.
 Call `relink_dotfiles_to_home` to link `.vim` and `.vimrc` to your home directory.

-To install a better integrated version of MacVim please see [this gist](https://gist.github.com/thenoseman/5094256) that integrates your active python/ruby instead of the system ones.

 # Added non-plugin features
 + my own "mvim" script (extras/mvim) that makes all passed cmdargs available to vim ($VIM_CMDARGS) This is used to enable you to call "mvim -d" with two directories (normally only two files).